-- In general, CT with contrast is the most common level of contrast and can be used when there is need for improved vascular or soft tissue resolution, including better characterization of known or suspected malignancy, as well as infectious and inflammatory conditions. - CT without and with contrast has a limited role as the risks of doubling the ionizing radiation exposure rarely outweigh the benefits of multiphasic imaging, though there are some exceptions which include, but are not limited to, the following: - Characterization of a mass - Characterization of arterial and venous anatomy - CT with contrast may be used to better characterize findings on a very recent (within two weeks) inconclusive non-contrast CT where the guidelines would support CT without and with contrast. - More specific guidance for CT contrast usage, including exceptions to this general guidance, can be found throughout the condition-specific guidelines. - Shellfish allergy: - It is commonly assumed that an allergy to shellfish indicates iodine allergy, and that this implies an allergy to iodinated contrast media used with CT.
+- CT without and with contrast has a limited role as the risks of doubling the ionizing radiation exposure rarely outweigh the benefits of multiphasic imaging, though there are some exceptions which include, but are not limited to, the following: - Characterization of a mass - Characterization of arterial and venous anatomy - CT with contrast may be used to better characterize findings on a very recent (within two weeks) inconclusive non-contrast CT where the guidelines would support CT without and with contrast. - More specific guidance for CT contrast usage, including exceptions to this general guidance, can be found throughout the condition-specific guidelines. - Shellfish allergy: - It is commonly assumed that an allergy to shellfish indicates iodine allergy, and that this implies an allergy to iodinated contrast media used with CT.
 However, this is NOT true.
 Shellfish allergy is due to tropomyosins.
 Iodine plays no role in these allergic reactions.
-Allergies to shellfish do not increase the risk of reaction to iodinated contrast media any more than that of other allergens.1 - Enteric contrast (oral or rectal) is sometimes used in abdominal imaging.
-There is no specific CPT[®] code which refers to enteric contrast. - The appropriate contrast level and anatomic region in CT imaging is specific to the clinical indication, as listed in the condition-specific guideline sections. - CT should not be used to replace MRI in an attempt to avoid sedation unless it is listed as a recommended study the appropriate condition-specific guideline. - There are significant potential adverse effects associated with the use of iodinated contrast media.
+Allergies to shellfish do not increase the risk of reaction to iodinated contrast media any more than that of other allergens. - Enteric contrast (oral or rectal) is sometimes used in abdominal imaging.
+There is no specific CPT® code which refers to enteric contrast. - The appropriate contrast level and anatomic region in CT imaging is specific to the clinical indication, as listed in the condition-specific guideline sections. - CT should not be used to replace MRI in an attempt to avoid sedation unless it is listed as a recommended study the appropriate condition-specific guideline. - There are significant potential adverse effects associated with the use of iodinated contrast media.
 These include hypersensitivity reactions, thyroid dysfunction, and contrast-induced nephropathy (CIN).
-Individuals with impaired renal function are at increased risk for CIN.2 - Both contrast CT and MRI may be considered to have the same risk profile with renal failure (GFR <30 mL/min). - The use of CT contrast should proceed with caution in pregnant and breastfeeding individuals.
+Individuals with impaired renal function are at increased risk for CIN. - Both contrast CT and MRI may be considered to have the same risk profile with renal failure (GFR <30 mL/min). - The use of CT contrast should proceed with caution in pregnant and breastfeeding individuals.
 There is a theoretical risk of contrast toxicity to the fetal and infant thyroid.
-The procedure can be performed if the specific need for that contrastenhanced procedure outweighs risk to the fetus.
-Breastfeeding individuals may reduce this risk by choosing to pump and discard breast milk for 12-24 hours after the contrast injection. - CT without contrast may be appropriate if clinical criteria for CT with contrast are met AND the individual has: - o Elevated blood urea nitrogen (BUN) and/or creatinine
+The procedure can be performed if the specific need for that contrast-enhanced procedure outweighs risk to the fetus.
+Breastfeeding individuals may reduce this risk by choosing to pump and discard breast milk for 12-24 hours after the contrast injection. - CT without contrast may be appropriate if clinical criteria for CT with contrast are met AND the individual has: - Elevated blood urea nitrogen (BUN) and/or creatinine - Renal insufficiency - Allergies to iodinated contrast

-Breast Imaging Guidelines (For Ohio Only): CSRAD002OH.B United Healthcare Community Plan Coverage Determination Guideline Effective: February 1, 2024 Page 15 of 87
+Breast Imaging Guidelines (For Ohio Only): CSRAD002OH.CPage 16 of 91UnitedHealthcare Community Plan Coverage Determination GuidelineEffective: November 15, 2024Proprietary Information of United Healthcare.
+Copyright© 2024 United Healthcare Services, Inc.Effective: November 15, 2024